Question 4: Animal Services Facility

 Question 4 funds a modern, energy-efficient animal services facility that supports increased adoption opportunities and more on-site medical care, including spaying and neutering.
 This is about better outcomes for animals and a better experience for the people who care for them.

-Question 4 would fund the new animal services facility.
-Parts of the current facility are over 50 years old.
-Aging infrastructure and systems impact disease control.
+The current animal shelter’s infrastructure and systems are aging.
 A newer facility would be more humane, more compassionate, and more welcoming to our community, better serving both animals and humans.

 Thanks to our friends at Fayetteville Animal Services for the photo of Nene at the top of the page.
 Check out their Facebook page to find your next pet!